Azure/azure-cli/doc/scenario_base_tests.md

     def test_list_storage_account(self):
         self.cmd('az storage account list')
 ```
-Note:
+Notes:

 1. When the test is run and no recording file is available,
-the test will be run under live mode.
+the test will be run in live mode.
 A recording file will be created at `recording/<test_method_name>.yaml`.
 2. Wrap the command in the `self.cmd` method.
 It will assert that the exit code of the command is zero.